ONEcampaign/oda_reader/README.md

 This package is under active development.

-It includes a basic implementation of an API call for DAC1.
+It includes a basic implementation of an API call for DAC1 and DAC2a.
 It also includes tools to translate the API response into the old .Stat schema.